Creating a Network That Uses a Dynamic Pre-Shared Key

 • Use the DPSK Service: Select the radio button to enable this option and configure the DPSK Service.
 This option is disabled if you enable the Use the RADIUS Server option.

-• DPSK Service: Select the existing DPSK service from the drop-down list or complete the following steps to add a new DPSK service.
+• DPSK Service: Select an existing DPSK service from the drop-down list or click Add DPSK Service to add a new DPSK service.
+For more information, refer to Adding a DPSK Service.

 • Use the RADIUS Server: Select the radio button to enable this option and configure the RADIUS Server.